quixio/quix-samples/python/model/Rolling-Function/README.md

 ## Docs
 Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance

-## How to Run
+## How to run
-Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to Edit or Deploy this application without a local environment setup.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account to edit or deploy this application without a local environment setup.

-Alternatively, you can check [here](/python/local-development) how to setup your local environment.
+Alternativelly, you can learn how to set up your local environment [here](/python/local-development).